Best OnPage SEO Tools are just a few clicks away. The on-page analysis tool offers added value when it comes to page optimization.

 Headings are identified by so-called heading tags.
 In principle, each page should ideally have exactly one main heading, which is located in the H1 tag and contains the main keyword of the page.
 You can achieve a further logical structuring of the page with subheadings, which are marked with the tags H2 to H6.

 SEO audit of page headlines is an important aspect and should also be part of the onpage tool.

 The use of images on websites is an important SEO factor.
 On the one hand, images visually enhance the content, and on the other hand, they can generate additional traffic via Google Image Search.
-It is important that the number of images per individual page is balanced.
-While no images at all can be detrimental to the content, too many images may have a negative impact on loading times.
+The number of images per individual page must be balanced.
+While no images at all can be detrimental to the content, too many images may harm loading times.

 Embedded images are provided with an ALT text, where the ALT stands for “alternative”.
 This text is displayed if the actual image cannot be loaded.
 Google in turn uses the ALT texts to get additional information about the image.
 Therefore, choose an ALT text that describes the image briefly and concisely.